Baptism

 Baptism is traditionally done via immersion (dipping), but in some cases can be done via pouring water over the head of a person or even sprinkling them with water.
 Baptism is always done while invoking the Trinity—”In the name of the Father, the Son and the Holy Spirit.”

-If you’d like more information about baptism for yourself or your child, please contact Fr.
-Pete here.
 We offer times for baptism multiple times each year at the traditional times of Christian baptism and additionally by special request.

 Holy Communion